kaapstorm/tax_calc/README.md

 - `--country {eng,sco,wal,ni}` - Country code (default: eng)
 - `--graph` - Render and save a graph in PNG showing the intersection of tax on wages and dividends

-**To obtain the Windows executable:**

-1. Open https://github.com/kaapstorm/tax_calc/ in your browser.
-2. Navigate to the "Actions" tab.
-3. Open the latest workflow run.
-4. Download the `optimise-tax-windows-exe` artifact.
-5. Unzip `optimise-tax-windows-exe.zip` and extract `optimise_tax.exe`.

-No Python installation required.

 </details>

 <details>